-If you ever want to make a cherry pie using Trader Joe’s Dark Morello Cherries, here’s an easy and fairly quick recipe.
-It’s a cherry crumb pie, which in this case means a regular pastry crust, a cherry filling and a crumb topping.
+If you ever want to make a cherry crumb pie using Aldi’s or Trader Joe’s Dark Morello Cherries, here’s an easy and fairly quick recipe.
+It’s a crumb pie, which in this case means a regular pastry crust, a cherry filling and a crumb topping.

 The dough is a basic all butter pie dough made with one of my favorite methods — grating the butter into the flour mixture.
 This is so much easier than cutting it in with a pastry cutter.
 I use this orange, plastic grater/shredder which is much sharper than it looks.

 The cherry filling is made with Aldi or Trader Joe’s Dark Morello Cherries, which are relatively inexpensive and available all year long.
 I use this as both pie filling and as a topping for cheesecakes.

 Here’s the unbaked cherry crumb pie

 And here’s a cherry crumb pie that’s ready to eat!
 Sorry about the bad lighting.
 I took these photos at night and don’t have a lighting studio set up.

 For the pie dish, I wouldn’t recommend using anything larger than 9 inches.
 I used one of the disposable pie tins I ordered last week from Webstaurant.
 I bought a pack of 50 for $10.49 (plus shipping, so I bought a few other things to make it worthwhile).
 But I’m planning on giving away a lot of pies this season, so these should come in handy.

 Cherry Crumb Pie

 - 1 1/4 cups 5.8 oz all-purpose flour

 - 1/2 teaspoon salt or just a pinch if using salted butter